Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 At the Ruin Bar Mazel Tov| ©Danubio

 At Mazel Tov, the most striking feature is the plants hanging from the second floor, creating a friendly and cozy atmosphere.
 After dinner, you can come here to enjoy a cocktail.
-The menu offers original drinks such as a Peach spritz (a variant of the Italian drink with peach puree and prosecco) or a Cosmojito (Absolut Blue, Mandarine Napoleon, Cointreau, cranberry syrup and cranberry juice).
+Its menu offers original drinks such as, for example, a peach spritz, a variant of the Italian drink with peach and prosecco, or a cosmojito, made with Absolut Blue, Mandarine Napoleon, Cointreau, cranberry syrup and cranberry juice).

 Grandio Jungle Bar| ©Ralf Roletschek